 Yes, Splashtop’s remote access and remote support solutions are highly secure.
 All connections are protected with TLS and 256-bit AES encryption.
 Splashtop also comes with top security features including device authentication and two-factor authentication.
 Plus, Splashtop’s cutting-edge infrastructure provides a secure computing environment with advanced intrusion prevention and firewalls at multiple layers.

-Splashtop also offers on-premise solutions, Enterprise and Enterprise Remote Support, for those who want to host Splashtop on their own servers for added protection.
+Splashtop also offers an on-premise solution, Splashtop On-Prem, for those who want to host Splashtop on their own servers for added protection.
 With Enterprise and Enterprise Remote Support, you can integrate Splashtop with Active Directory.

 Finally, Splashtop’s remote access security also helps organizations operating in industries with strict regulations and standards (HIPAA, GDPR, PCI, and more).
 You can learn more about Splashtop compliance.

 Read more about Splashtop remote access security.

 How Do I Set Up Secure Remote Access?

 Determine a security policy for your organization that includes which level of access certain groups/levels of employees will have and which level of account verification you want to enable or enforce.
 Here are the security features you can enable in Splashtop: